endy128/restaurant-page/README.md

 # Restaurant Page

-Restaurant Page with JavaScript DOM manipulation
+An example restaurant page
-- Using npm, webpack
+- Using npm and webpack
+- JavaScript to change the DOM and change page contents
+- Only very simple HTML file to begin with